Colmslie Beach Reserve project - stage two

 Playground artwork upgrade

 Building on the playground's Octopus' Garden theme, the new artwork minimises 'off the shelf' play and focuses on whimsical, bespoke artistic and landscape components.
-The new sculptures will integrate water play and weave throughout the playspace, telling a powerful and imaginative story that delivers a unique play experience not found anywhere else.
+The new sculptures integrate water play and weave throughout the playspace, telling a powerful and imaginative story that delivers a unique play experience not found anywhere else.

 Council sought feedback from the community to help choose an artwork concept design that best complements the existing playground theme and delivers multiple play opportunities.